decodevector/dv-old-website/_posts/2018-03-28-rating-system.markdown

 ---

 _Note_
-* This rating is in effect from 30th March, 2018.
+* This rating is in effect from 2nd April, 2018.
 * The rating begins from 5.
+* Mark your progress [here](https://github.com/mathscapes/DecodeVector/wiki/Rating).
+Your rating will be calculated from here.